 Ross gives a further six solid examples of prophesies being precisely fulfilled, centuries after the prophesies were made and, if we were to continue our search of the Internet, several other significant examples could be added to the list.
 I would refer back to the comment I made in Chapter 12 regarding Daniel 11: it “is about what happens after Alexander the Great dies and the Greek empire is divided among his four generals, and both chapters remarkably details events that have come and gone.
 One commentator has identified 135 specific prophecies fulfilled in Daniel 11”.
 Another “favourite” is the prophecy made by Ezekiel (Chapter 26), specifically, and other prophets, concerning Tyre.
 Tyre was considered impregnable, priding itself that it could not be conquered, just as were Nineveh (discussed under Nahum) and Edom (discussed under Obadiah).
 Yet years after the prophecies were made, those cities fell (to Alexander the Great in Tyre’s case), and prophecies were fulfilled with remarkable precision.

-We can go on and I have not even got on to the numerous Old Testament types, such as the Lamb, e.g. in Exodus 12 being a type of Christ prophesied in Isaiah 53 (another example, incidentally, of prophecy being precisely fulfilled).
-While the subject of prophecy apologetics can be further explored, there is enough here to more than suggest that the Bible record is more than merely credible.
+We can go on and I have not even got on to the numerous Old Testament types, such as the Lamb, e.g. in Exodus 12 being a type of Christ and as prophesied in Isaiah 53 (another example of prophecy being precisely fulfilled).
+While the subject of prophecy apologetics can be usefully further explored, there is enough here to more than suggest that the Bible record is more than merely credible.

 “It’s news I’m most proud to proclaim, this extraordinary Message of God’s powerful plan to rescue everyone who trusts him, starting with Jews and then right on to everyone else!
 God’s way of putting people right shows up in the acts of faith, confirming what Scripture has said all along: “The person in right standing before God by trusting him really lives.”
 Romans 1:16 (The Message).